Nishaaaanth/Nishaaaanth/README.md

 - 👋 Hi, I’m @Nishaaaanth
-- 👀 I’m interested in Music, Web Dev and Programming on Traffic Control
+- 👀 I’m interested in Music, Dev and Programming on Traffic Control.
-- 🌱 I’m currently learning Civil Engineering, Coding and Music
+- 🌱 I’m currently learning Civil Engineering, Programming and Music.
-- 💞️ I’m looking to collaborate on Web Dev
+- 💞️ I’m looking to collaborate on Web, C++ or Python Dev.
-- 📫 How to reach me on www.linkedin.com/in/nishanthkiran
+- 📫 How to reach me: www.linkedin.com/in/nishanthkiran